LivePersonInc/developer-center/pages/documents/ConversationalAI/BotAccounts/user-roles-permissions.md

 #### Conversation Builder: Bot Builder

-Users with this permission can view all public bots and their own private bots (i.e., the bots that they created).
+Users with this permission can view and edit public bots and their own private bots.

 This permission provides full privileges for creating bots and related resources.
 More specifically, users with this permission can create and manage: